idea4e/zlgcan-qt5/README.md

-# zlgcan
+# zlgcan-qt5
-Plugins for Qt, to support zlg CAN devices.
+Plugins for Qt5, to support zlg CAN devices.